 We periodically hold a networking forum for members of the Shinkin family of banks to increase M&A skills and exchange information.
 Also, we have created an award system for Shinkin banks which have successfully engaged in M&A.

-We have partnerships with 880 accountancy firms (as at end-June 2020) and work in alliance.
+We have partnerships with 1,026 accountancy firms (as of as of Oct.
+2023) and work in alliance.

 These accounting firms gain full membership of the Merger and Acquisition Association of Japan, whose activity includes periodically arranging international M&A conferences, general assemblies for members and regional branch meetings for members so that participants can gain M&A skills and exchange information.